gravitational/teleport/rfd/0175-spiffe-federation.md

 sign the nonce with the private key corresponding to the X.509 certificate and return it to the server.
 The server will then verify the signature using the public key from the X.509 certificate.

+The join will flow as follows:

+1. The Client opens a BiDi stream to the Auth Server and submits the initial join request, including the name of the Join Token they wish to use and the X.509 SVID.
+2. The Server sends the Client a challenge nonce.
+This will be at least 32 bytes of random data.
+We do not validate the Join Token exists at this point as to not leak information about the existence of the Join Token.
+3. The Client signs the nonce with the private key corresponding to the X.509 SVID.
+It sends this signature in a message back to the server.
+4. The Server now has all the information needed to validate the join:
+   a.
+Verifies the signature, and basic fields of the X.509 SVID (e.g expiry).
+   b.
+Finds the specified join token
+   c.
+Searches the configured SPIFFEFederations for a trust bundle that matches the trust domain of the SPIFFE ID within X.509 SVID.
+   d.
+Verifies the X.509 SVID's signature against the trust bundle.
+   e.
+Verifies that the SPIFFE ID contained with the SVID matches one of the
+      allow rules.
+5. The Server signs the user or host certificate and returns it to the Client.

+The use of a BiDi gRPC stream allows the server to keep the expected nonce in- memory during the join process.

 ```protobuf
 service JoinService {